 CodeRefinery is always looking for both people and institutions that can promote the FAIRness of software managemeng and development practice.
 There are many ways that you can get involved.
+You can check out our manuals, in particular the about us and contributing pages, for more about us.

 Have you already participated in a Carpentry or CodeRefinery workshop, but would like to attend another one to refresh your memory and share your own knowledge?
 Or do you already have a solid background in research software engineering and would like to meet like-minded people in a friendly environment?
 Join a Carpentry or CodeRefinery workshop as a helper!
 Get in touch and let us know which workshop you would like to join.
 For more information about what a helper is supposed to do, please refer Helper’s guide